Montour High School

 Montour High School is a public high school in Robinson, Pennsylvania, United States.
 It is the only high school in the Montour School District and serves the suburban towns of Kennedy and Robinson Townships, and the boroughs of Ingram, Pennsbury Village, and Thornburg.
 Established in 1956, the campus that serves students in grades 9 through 12 opened in 1957.

-According to the National Center for Education Statistics, in the 2016–2017 school year, the school reported an enrollment of 988 pupils in grades 9th through 12th.
+According to the National Center for Education Statistics, in the 2022–2023 school year, the school reported an enrollment of 936 pupils in grades 9th through 12th.

 The campus is divided into two buildings: the main building (4 stories of classrooms, cafeteria, intermediate gymnasium, and weight room), and the athletic center, a multifunctional sports complex with a pool, indoor running track, basketball/volleyball court, cardio room, dance room, cheer/wrestling room, and a golf simulator.
 The high school building underwent renovation, high school students and (isolated) 6th graders attended David E. Williams Middle school, and the middle and elementary students were split among the three primary schools for the 2010–2011 school year.
 The new high school is asbestos free and includes newly renovated classrooms and a cafeteria.
 The two buildings are connected through an underground tunnel, running under the main driveway.
-The high school opened by the beginning of the 2011–2012 school year. also Montour stands racism and bullying about mental health etc.
+The high school opened by the beginning of the 2011–2012 school year.